-I wanted to take some time today to explain something called the trust fund recovery penalty it's kind of a silly name because it's actually not a penalty at all it represents unpaid payroll taxes that an employer is responsible to hold in trust for the US government to make matters worse it used to be called that one hundred percent penalty we should let people to believe that there was no penalty of one hundred percent of the tax company interest owed on top of what they owe in terms of payroll taxes but that's not really the case so let's take a look here on the board and I'll explain it a little bit better okay so we have the trust fund recovery penalty t frp for sure and what we have here is what i call the payroll tax pod is the only way that i can ever figure out how to explain this to people in simple concise language that they would understand so as you can see here i can't draw circles very well and number two that there is a larger half of this pie and the larger half of this pie represents the employee share of payroll taxes and over here we have the employer and I'm well aware that I didn't spell those things right but so we how many times we have half of fighting gun half a Medicare and over here you have the food of the federal unemployment tax and over here you have behalf of FICA mathematic air and you have the federal income tax so here's what this means is you understand what your paycheck there's this large chunk that's taken out of that well the employee has to pay you know half of the FICA half...
+I wanted to take some time today to explain something called the trust fund recovery penalty.
+It's kind of a silly name because it's actually not a penalty at all.
+It represents unpaid payroll taxes that an employer is responsible to hold in trust for the US government.
+To make matters worse, it used to be called the one hundred percent penalty, which led people to believe that there was no penalty.
+In reality, it is a penalty of one hundred percent of the tax company interest owed on top of what they owe in terms of payroll taxes.
+Now, let's take a look here on the board and I'll explain it a little bit better.
+Okay, so we have the trust fund recovery penalty (TFRP) for short.
+What we have here is what I call the payroll tax pod.
+It's the only way I can figure out how to explain this to people in simple and concise language that they would understand.
+As you can see here, I can't draw circles very well.
+But, we have a larger half of this pie that represents the employee's share of payroll taxes.
+On the other side, we have the employer's contributions.
+I apologize for misspelling those things.
+So, let's break it down.
+On the employee's side, we have half of FICA (Federal Insurance Contributions Act), half of Medicare, and half of the federal unemployment tax.
+Additionally, we have the federal income tax which is automatically withheld from their paycheck.
+This is something that the employer is supposed to do for the benefit of the US government and the employee.
+On the employer's side, we have the trust fund portion, which is the larger half of the pie.
+Again, it is called the trust fund portion because the employer is supposed to hold that...

 Award-winning PDF software